 Manuscripts should contain between 3,500 to 5,000 words in the body text.
-Submissions should be in Microsoft Word, double-spaced in Courier New, 12-point font.
+Submissions should be in Microsoft Word, double-spaced in Times New Roman, 12-point font.
 (The Combined Arms Center firewalls do not allow for document submissions by cell phone.)

 Manuscripts will use editorial style outlined in The Publication Manual of the American Psychological Association, 7th edition.
 References must be manually typed.
 (The automatically generated references employed by Microsoft Word have proven to be extremely problematic during conversion into final layout format for publication, causing delays and additional rekeying of material.)
 Manuscripts that arrive with automated references will be returned to the authors for compliance with endnote submission requirements.
 Bibliographies will not be used and should not be submitted with manuscripts.

 Submissions must include a one-paragraph abstract and a biography not to exceed 175 words in length for each author.
 Such biographies might include significant positions or assignments, notes on civilian and military education together with degrees attained, and brief allusions to other qualifications that establish the bona fides of the author with regard to the subject discussed in the article.
 Do not submit manuscripts that have been published elsewhere or are under consideration for publication elsewhere.